The Math Emporium

 When seats are available, students enrolled in MTH 116, 117, 148 and 149 can use the Emporium to work on the online homework.

-Hours: The Math Emporium will be open when the library is open (see Library Hours) and student assistants will be available Monday-Thursday until 6pm, Fridays until 3pm, and Saturdays 10am-2pm.
+Hours: The Math Emporium will be open when the library is open (see Library Hours) and student assistants will be available Monday-Thursday until 6pm, and Fridays until 3pm.

 Also know that Mathematics Learning Center (MC 230) is open Mondays through Saturdays.
 Please check the Math Learning Center website for current hours.